onanmco/Librabook/README.md

 # swe_term_project_backend
 # API Docs => localhost:3000/documentation

-Requirements:\
+# Components:\
 Docker\
 NodeJS

-Initialization:
-1. $ npm install -g concurrently
-2. $ npm install -g nodemon
-3. $ npm install -g typescript
-4. $ npm install -g ts-node
+# Initialization (Installing App Specific Dependencies and Setting Up the Environment):
+Instructions specified in this section is required to be applied only once.
-5. $ npm i
+1. $ npm i
-6. $ cp .env.example .env
+2. $ cp .env.example .env
-7. $ cp ormconfig.example.json ormconfig.json
+3. $ cp ormconfig.example.json ormconfig.json
-8. Make sure you have set required values for environment variables.
+4. There are basicly 2 groups of users: Root, Consumer.
+Root users have extra abilities to mutate entities in system-wide.
+To create a root user(s), you are supposed to pass required credentials into ROOT_CREDS environment variable.
+E.g. ROOT_CREDS=[{"first_name":"Root","last_name":"User","email":"root@local.com","password":"Rppt1234"}]
-9. Set DB_SEED=1 if you want to seed db for creating groups and roles and root accounts optionally.
+5. Set DB_SEED=1 if you want to seed db for creating groups and roles and root accounts optionally.
 Once the DB has been seed, it's recommended to set this as 0.

-Setting Up Redis:
+# Setting Up Redis:
+Redis is used as an in memory cache storage within this app to store session tokens of authenticated users, rather than a relational database to minimize query response time and separating the application logic and identity access management logic.
+Hosts may not having the Redis or configuring Redis may be quite complicated in certain circumstances therefore, it's preferred to run a Redis instance through Docker, by the help of  a docker compose configuration file which allows hosts to run Redis regardless of the environment.

+To run Redis instance run the following command at the root directory of where the project files located in.
 1. $ docker compose -f ./src/nonhttp/containers/redis/docker-compose.yml --env-file .env up -d

-Starting App:
+# Starting App:
 1. npm start